flamapy/flamapy.github.io/index.md

 Examples of operations include:

 #### **Dead features**
-Identifies features that cannot be included in any valid product configuration due to constraints and dependencies in the model.
+Identifies features that cannot be included in any valid configuration configuration due to constraints and dependencies in the model.

 #### **Core features**
 Identifies features that are present in all valid configurations of the feature model.